 Advertisers must ensure that the value of any premium is no less than stated and that any premiums or offers are not unsafe or detrimental to the consumer.
 The advertiser's responsibilities include, but may not be limited to, the following:

-Cheap TV Spots does not present for airing any advertisements utilizing techniques and methods that include:
+The Company does not produce or distribute any advertisements utilizing techniques and methods that include:

 Advertisers must assure compliance with depictions of normal safety precautions (for example, avoiding depictions of drinking and driving, and other unsafe and illegal activity).